 We’ve designed a highly intuitive interface founded on a flexible API which can be directly integrated into existing systems.
 Combining ontology management and semantic analytics capabilities of SciBite’s platform offers a unique approach in managing scientific information in the journey to clean data.

-Look out for the next blog in our ‘Ontologies with SciBite’ series where we’ll discuss the benefits of ontology enrichment.
+The final blog in our ‘Ontologies with SciBite’ series discusses the benefits of ontology enrichment.
 If you haven’t already read our previous blogs on the benefits of centralising Ontology Management and why simplifying visualisation and curation is better for everyone.

 Ontologies have become a key piece of infrastructure for organisations as they look to manage their metadata to improve the reusability and findability of their data.
 This is the first blog in our blog series 'Ontologies with SciBite'.
 Follow the blog series to learn how we've addressed the challenges associated with both consuming and developing ontologies.Read